 A beloved cartoonist who dissected comic book mythology with a goofy grin, curlicued art, and a fan's deep, affectionate knowledge.

-Fred Hembeck is the court jester of the comic book world, a superfan who got the keys to the kingdom.
-Emerging from the fanzine culture of the 1970s, Hembeck carved out a unique niche with his instantly recognizable style: characters rendered with cheerful, wobbly lines and signature curlicues at their joints.
-His work, a mix of parody, satire, and unabashed love letters to the medium, often featured Hembeck himself as a character, interviewing superheroes with a bemused, everyman perspective.
-Major publishers like Marvel and DC, rather than taking offense, regularly hired him to gently roast their own iconic characters in special editions and house ads, understanding that his humor came from a place of encyclopedic knowledge and genuine affection.
-For decades through strips like 'Dateline: @!!?#', he served as a bridge between the corporate comic industry and its passionate, sometimes overly serious, readership, reminding everyone that these spandex-clad gods were, at their heart, wonderfully silly.
+Fred Hembeck emerged from 1970s fanzine culture with an instantly recognizable style: characters drawn with cheerful, wobbly lines and curlicues at their joints.
+His work mixed parody, satire, and unabashed love letters to the medium.
+Hembeck often appeared as a character himself, interviewing superheroes with a bemused, everyman perspective.
+Marvel and DC hired him to gently roast their characters in special editions and house ads.
+Through strips like 'Dateline: @!!?#', he served as a bridge between the corporate comic industry and its passionate readership, reminding everyone that spandex-clad gods were wonderfully silly.

 1946–1964